 With all that’s going on right now in the world, office morale may be down.
-A lot of people are uneasy with change and the potential changes to come.
-A lot of people have differences of opinions and, even if you do whatever you can to keep that from impacting the overall environment in your office, morale in your office may be taking a hit.
+A lot of change has impacted people over the past few years.
+Perhaps you have different staff now, but the effects of the pandemic, the politics, the news stories, and the fears of the economy have left a lot of people feeling burnt out and empty.
+Even if you have tried your best to keep these things from impacting the overall environment in your office, morale in your office may be taking a hit.

-In July of this year, I will celebrate my 13th anniversary working for my boss, attorney Philip Kavesh.
+In July of this year, I will celebrate my 19th anniversary working for attorney Philip Kavesh.
 Time certainly flies by quickly and, despite the way it may look, I promise that he didn’t hire me when I was 12.
-Over these 13 years working for Phil, I can tell you that he’s taken a number of steps to continue to boost morale and keep his employees happy.
-This is also probably the reason why he has attorney associates that have been with him for 12 and 14 years and paralegals that have been with him for 23 and 28 years!
+Over these 18+ years working for Phil, I can tell you that he’s taken a number of steps to continue to boost morale and keep his employees happy.
+This is also probably the reason why he has attorney associates that have been with him for 19 and 17 years and paralegals that have been with him for 28 and 32 years!

 Here are some tips for helping boost morale in your office.

-A lunch or break room is probably one of the easiest ways to build office morale.
-At one point, Phil’s law firm did not have a lunch or break room, which only encouraged or forced people to eat lunch off-site, often times separate or apart from one another, and to go out and buy lunch (with nowhere to refrigerate or heat up a lunch from home).
-When he moved into his current office, which he designed with a great deal of thought and deliberation, he had a lunch room which included a full-sized refrigerator, sink, dishwasher, toaster oven, microwave, drinking water dispenser and table enough for several members of the firm at one time.
+A break room is probably one of the easiest ways to build office morale.
+At one point, Phil’s law firm did not have a lunch or break room, which only encouraged or forced people to eat lunch at their desks or off-site, often times separate or apart from one another, and to go out and buy lunch (with nowhere to refrigerate or heat up a lunch from home).
+When he moved into his current office, which he designed with a great deal of thought and deliberation, he made sure that it had a lunch room which included a full-sized refrigerator, sink, dishwasher, toaster oven, microwave, drinking water dispenser and table enough for several members of the firm at one time.
 This encouraged people to bring in their lunch and eat together.
 During the lunch hour is where employees are able to gather together, talk about non-work related matters and develop closer interpersonal relationships.
 It also makes people more efficient during work hours, because they know that they have a designated time to really sit down and speak.
-Having moved into a separate office for The Ultimate Estate Planner, we initially did not have a lunch room.
-We have since created a lunch room where we can gather to eat and it really makes a huge difference.

 - All major holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Day After Thanksgiving, Christmas Day)